 University of Maryland - Baltimore County is one of the finest schools in the country for Mechanical Engineering.
 Graduates from the mechanical engineering program at University of Maryland - Baltimore County earn 6.5% more than the standard college grad in this field.
-This school is located in the suburban region of Baltimore, Maryland, near shops and other amusement.
+Positioned in Baltimore, Maryland, UMBC provides a safe and sound, suburban experience for students.

 Johns Hopkins University is a good decision for students pursuing a Mechanical Engineering degree.
 Graduates from the mechanical engineering major at Johns Hopkins University get 4.3% above the the typical college graduate in this field.
 The surrounding area of a large urban center is wonderful for young people looking for enough options for networking, excitement, and discovery.

 If you're concerned about taking on too much college debt, you should note that graduates leave Johns Hopkins with about $26,196 in student loans.
 This college has a high retention rate, with 97.0% of first years coming back for their sophomore year.
 If you're considering finding out more, you can view every one of Johns Hopkins University's rankings here.